-I didn’t know all of Rome’s districts until recently so one morning I decided to take a walk in the lesser known neighborhood of Testaccio.
+I hadn’t explored all of Rome’s neighborhoods.
+So one morning I decided to take a walk in the lesser known neighborhood of Testaccio.
+And what a bliss!
 It was local life at its best!
-Romans going about their businesses, shopping at Mercato Testaccio, nonni playing with their grandchildren, women chatting with the butcher.
+Romans going about their businesses, shoppers at Mercato Testaccio, nonni playing with their grandchildren, women chatting with the butcher…..
 It was essentially Rome without the crowds.
 The Testaccio market was full of different sounds and smells.

 Address: Via Marmorata 13, Rome

 Later, I also packed a polpette al sugo (meatballs in tomato sauce) to go along with my chilled beer.
-My trapizzino was super yumm at €3.50.
-The place had a small sitting area which was a perfect spot for people watching.
-Now here is where I heard English and also saw tourists like myself!
+My trapizzino was super yumm and costed €3.50.
+The store in Testaccio is very tiny but a perfect spot for people watching.
+This is also where I heard English and saw tourists like myself!

 Address: Via Giovanni Branca 88, Rome

 Have you been to any of these places??
 If not, I’d recommend you to try them #WhenInRome.

 PIN IT 😉